jbpixel52/CAT-CETYS/README.md

 The `pages/api` directory is mapped to `/api/*`.
 Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.

+## Database connector

+to conect to the DB with prisma client with node do the following
+`node --experimental-specifier-resolution=node --loader ts-node/esm ./client.ts`

 ## Learn More

 To learn more about Next.js, take a look at the following resources: